Thoko14/proptagon/data/docs/INSTALL.md

 ## Conclusion

-You should now have a fully functional PropBase development environment.
+You should now have a fully functional Proptagon development environment.
 The system includes:

 - ✅ Frontend React application with TypeScript
 - ✅ Backend FastAPI server with Python